Copyright Alternative in Small-Claims Enforcement Act of 2020: Provisions

 Following the framework proposed by the Copyright Office, the CASE Act establishes a Copyright Claims Board within the Copyright Office.
 The Claims Board can decide copyright infringement claims filed by any copyright holder, declarations of non-infringement brought by users, and misrepresentation claims (under the Digital Millennium Copyright Act).
 This Board is made up of three attorneys, two of which must be knowledgeable in copyright law.
 For works timely registered with the Copyright Office, the maximum statutory damages are US$15,000 per work and US$30,000 per claim, while unregistered copyrighted works are eligible for half those amounts.
+Attorney fees and costs are generally unavailable in CCB proceedings.
+However, cases of bad faith attorney fees and costs may be available up to $5,000 if the conduct is egregious.
 The Claims Board may not issue injunctions but can order a party to cease infringement if the parties agree.

 The process is voluntary; once a claim is filed, respondents have a sixty day period to opt-out.
 If the respondent does not opt out, the Claims Board will make a final determination and assessment of damages, if any.
 This method is not available to seek damages against infringement from federal or state governments or from foreign entities, nor for claims established in pending cases.
 The CASE Act also contains a provision allowing libraries and archives to preemptively opt out of all Copyright Claims Board proceedings before anyone files a claim against them.

+The CASE Act provides some mechanisms for review of CCB decisions.
+If a party believes a CCB has erred in its ruling, the party can request reconsideration of a CCB decision.
+The CCB then reviews the decision for clear error.
+If the request for review is denied, the party can seek review of the CCB’s decision with the Register of Copyrights for abuse of discretion.
+If the Register of Copyrights finds no abuse of discretion, there are then some limited circumstances in which the party may then seek relief from the federal district court in the jurisdiction where the copyright infringement occurred.
+The party must demonstrate that the CCB decision resulted from fraud, corruption, or other misconduct, that the CCB exceeded its authority, the CCB failed to reach a final judgment, or a default or failure to prosecute judgment was entered, resulting from excusable neglect by the party.